ghinda/ghinda.github.com/_posts/2011-10-21-css-toggle-switches.md

 <del>I'm working on a solution for this, and will follow-up with a new post addressing mobile support for the switches. </del>
 </p>

-*Update: I've added mobile support for the toggle switches, describing the development process in a new article: [Mobile support for the CSS toggle switches](/article/css-toggle-switches-mobile).*
+> I've added mobile support for the toggle switches, describing the development process in a new article: [Mobile support for the CSS toggle switches](/article/css-toggle-switches-mobile).

 *Any ideas?* You can contribute to the [css-toggle-switch GitHub repository](https://github.com/ghinda/css-toggle-switch).